|

 • You don’t need any fancy kitchen gadgets.
 It’s made on the stovetop in a skillet.

-• It tastes great over biscuits!
+• This tasty white gravy is great over warm biscuits!

 Let’s take a quick look at how to make sausage gravy.
+For this classic Southern breakfast comfort food, you need the following:

-• 16 ounces ground sausage
+• 16 ounces ground breakfast sausage

 • ⅓ cup all-purpose flour

-• 2 ½ cups of milk
+• 2 ½ cups of whole milk

 • 1 teaspoon black pepper, plus additional for adding later to taste